Salman Rushdie on ventilator after stabbing, may lose an eye

 A state trooper and a county sheriff’s deputy were assigned to Rushdie’s lecture, and state police said the trooper made the arrest.
 But after the attack, some longtime visitors to the center questioned why there wasn’t tighter security for the event, given the threats against Rushdie and a bounty on his head offering more than $3 million to anyone who killed him.

-Matar, like other visitors, had obtained a pass to enter the Chautauqua Institution’s 750-acre grounds, Michael Hill, the institution’s president, said.
+Matar, like other visitors, had obtained a pass to enter the Chautauqua Institution’s 750-acre grounds, said Michael Hill, the institution’s president.

-The suspect’s attorney, public defender Nathaniel Barone, said he was still gathering information and declined to comment.
-Matar’s home was blocked off by authorities.

 Rabbi Charles Savenor was among the roughly 2,500 people in the audience for Rushdie's appearance.